Updated September 26, 2023 | 4:45 p.m.

 A Temporary Food Permit is NOT required when:

-- The food served is limited to nonperishable, commercially prepackaged snack food, individually commercially packaged, such as:
+- The food served is limited to nonperishable, commercially prepackaged snack food, in individually sized containers, ready-to-eat, such as:

 - Potato chips